The German government takes away freedom of speech, assembly, press, and freedom from invasion of privacy and from house search without warrant.

 Germany withdraws from the League of Nations.

 In all German schools it is officially taught that "non-Aryans" are racially inferior.
 Jewish children are prohibited from participating in "Aryan" sports clubs, school orchestras, and other extracurricular activities.
-Jewish children are banned from play
+Jewish children are banned from playgrounds, swimming pools, and parks in many German cities and towns.

 Adolph Hitler declares himself president and chancellor of the Third Reich after the death of Paul von Hindenburg.